 Occupations and Workforce

-The armed forces are a huge part of the life in Fort Rucker, employing 28.13% of the workforce.
-While it is a military town, the civilian sector still plays an important role in the local economy, where the Healthcare and Education industries employ 24.36% and 18.02% of the civilian workforce, respectively.
+28.13% of the workforce is employed in the armed forces, making the military a huge focus of life in Fort Rucker.
+Even though it is a military town, the civilian sector still plays an important role in the local economy.
+The Healthcare and Education industries respectively employ 24.36% and 18.02% of the civilian workforce.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.90% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.